billtrik/karma-fixture/README.md

 * `fixture.load(files..., append = false)`

+  It takes multiple filenames as arguments.
+All filenames are loaded from within the base path.

-  It takes multiple filenames as arguments loads and appends them inside the fixtures container element.
+  It loads and appends them inside the fixtures container element.
   It returns an array with references to the newly created first level html elements.
   When more than one are loaded, it returns an array of the above described format, for each loaded fixture.

   It takes an optional boolean argument which defaults to `false`.
   If `false`, it empties the `window.fixture.el` container element and clears the `window.fixture.json` array.
   If `true`, it just appends the requested fixture to the container.

+  If your fixtures exist in a base path other than the default `spec/fixtures`, you should call `fixture.setBase('fixtures/base/path')` in your specs, or load them with their full, base included, filenames prefixed with a '/'.

+  For example: `fixture.load('/my/other/base/path/fixture1.html')`

   Scenarios: